 The CTO will be heavily invested in sourcing technology from external partners that will improve on their tech offering.
 They will also keep in close contact with their business customers to make sure that their needs are being met by the products supplied.

-From a balance sheet perspective, the CTO can be said to be mainly responsible for the top line, that is increasing gross revenue.
+From a balance sheet perspective, the CTO can be said to be mainly responsible for the top line, which is increasing gross revenue.

 As mentioned above, the CTO will often report to the CIO but the reverse case is sometimes (though rarely) true.